Fooling the Textual Fooler via Randomizing Latent Representations: Experiments

-\textbf{Implementation Details.} We follow the implementation guidelines for evaluating adversarial attacks and defenses in \citet{li-etal-2021-searching}: (1) the maximum percentage of modified words $\rho_{max}$ for AGNEWS and IMDB are 0.3 and 0.1, respectively, (2) the maximum number of candidate replacement words $K_{max}$ is set to 50, (3) the maximum percentage of modified words $\rho_{max}$ for AGNEWS and IMDB must be 0.3 and 0.1, respectively, and (4) the maximum number of queries to the victim model is $Q_{max} = K_{max} * L$, where $L$ is the length of, or the number of tokens in, the input sentence.
+\textbf{Implementation Details.} For a fair evaluation, we follow the implementation guidelines for evaluating adversarial attacks and defenses in \citet{li-etal-2021-searching}: (1) the maximum percentage of modified words $\rho_{max}$ for AGNEWS and IMDB are 0.3 and 0.1, respectively, (2) the maximum number of candidate replacement words $K_{max}$ is set to 50, (3) the maximum percentage of modified words $\rho_{max}$ for AGNEWS and IMDB must be 0.3 and 0.1, respectively, and (4) the maximum number of queries to the victim model is $Q_{max} = K_{max} * L$, where $L$ is the length of, or the number of tokens in, the input sentence.
 Clean\% is calculated on the entire test set from each dataset, while the robustness metrics AuA\%, ASR\%, and \#Query are computed on 1,000 randomly chosen samples from the test set.
-All attacks in the experiments are based on the implementation of TextAttack~\citep{morris-etal-2020-textattack}.
+All attacks are based on TextAttack implementation~\citep{morris-etal-2020-textattack}.